Skelly0/Publicia/documentation/channel_tracking_feature.md

 3.  **Tracking Storage**: The channel's ID, the associated document UUID, and the last message ID are stored in a `tracked_channels.json` file.
 4.  **Periodic Updates**: The background task reads `tracked_channels.json` and, for each entry, fetches new messages from the channel using the last saved message ID as a starting point.
 5.  **Appending Content**: New messages are appended to the document file identified by the stored UUID.
 6.  **Embedding Update**: The entire document is re-processed to update its search embeddings.
-As of the latest update, channel archives are contextualized during this process so that each chunk is summarized before embedding, improving accuracy when querying these logs.
+If `CHANNEL_CONTEXTUALIZATION_ENABLED` is `true`, channel archives are contextualized during this process so each chunk is summarized before embedding.
+Disable this environment variable to skip contextualization for channel logs.
 7.  **Untracking**: Using `/untrack_channel` removes the corresponding entry from `tracked_channels.json`, effectively stopping the update cycle for that channel.